Social enterprise: Together with all the state and territory social enterprise peak bodies in Australia, Social Enterprise Australia endorsed the global standards to identify social enterprises.

+Access the standards here.
+More information on verification here.

 In North America

 United States

 The Social Enterprise Alliance defines a "social enterprise" as "Organizations that address a basic unmet need or solve a social or environmental problem through a market-driven approach."

 In the U.S, two distinct characteristics differentiate social enterprises from other types of businesses, nonprofits, and government agencies: